texstudio-org/texstudio/utilities/manual/source/viewing.md

 Furthermore it is possible to enable \"Scrolling follows Cursor\" in pdf-viewer/configure.
-This will keep the pdf-viewer position synchronous to your cursor opposition in the editor.
-Likewise \"Cursor follows Scrolling\" keeps the editor position synchronous to pdf-viewer position.
+This will keep the pdf-viewer position synchronous to your cursor position in the editor.
+Likewise \"Cursor follows Scrolling\" keeps the editor position synchronous to the pdf-viewer position.

 ### Modes and mouse actions

 You can choose main mode *Magnify* or *Scroll* from the toolbar.
-The mouse cursor used is a magnifier glass, or an open hand.
+The mouse cursor used is a magnifier glass or an open hand.

 ![Mouse mode](images/tb_pdf_magnifyPan.webp)

-These offer following actions:
+These offer the following actions:

 Magnify mode only